10 Incredibly Healthy Soccer Snacks!

 9. Low-fat cheese sticks or individually wrapped cheese squares are fun to eat and provide plenty of protein that will keep your little ones feeling satisfied much longer.

-10. If I plan ahead, I will make a bunch of hearty banana muffins.
-If I have to use a box recipe, I definitely add extra banana and use applesauce instead of oil.
-Kids love my muffins when they are crispy on the outside and tender and moist inside— yum!
+10. How about a batch of hearty banana muffins?
+If you're in a hurry and need to use a box recipe, add extra bananas and use applesauce instead of oil.
+Kids especially love muffins when they are crispy on the outside and tender and moist inside— yum!

 Posted by Helena LaGarde